 Welcome to the Boxster Register

-With almost 2000 members, the Boxster register is the Club's biggest and one of the most active.
-The register covers all models of the Boxster from the 986 right through to the current 718.
+With more than 3,000 members the Boxster Register is the Club's largest and our members are some of the most active!
+The Register covers all models of the Boxster from the 986 right through to the current 718.
 Our aim is to bring together all Boxster owners with events, technical assistance and advice.

 First launched in late 1996 as the 986 model, the Boxster was Porsche’s first two seater roadster since the 550 Spyder of the 1950s.
 The name Boxster was derived from its horizontally opposed six cylinder 'boxer' configured engine and its 'roadster' body style.